Manuel Margot Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks' 4.45 team ERA ranks 23rd among all league pitching staffs.
+- The Diamondbacks have a 4.42 team ERA that ranks 19th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to give up 88 total home runs at a rate of 1.1 per game (to rank 17th in baseball).
+- Diamondbacks pitchers combine to allow 89 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

-- Gallen (9-2) is aiming for his 10th win when he gets the starting nod for the Diamondbacks in his 17th start of the season.
-He's put together a 2.84 ERA in 98 1/3 innings pitched, with 104 strikeouts.
+- Pfaadt starts for the first time this season for the Diamondbacks.

-- His most recent appearance was on Wednesday against the Milwaukee Brewers, when the righty tossed seven innings, surrendering one earned run while allowing three hits.
+- It's the season debut and his first appearance in more than a year for the 24-year-old righty.

 © 2023 Data Skrive.
 All rights reserved.